suquark/leaderbot/README.rst

 ===========

 The package provides several statistical models (see API reference for details).
-In the example below, we use ``leaderbot.Davidson`` class to build a model.
+In the example below, we use ``leaderbot.models.Davidson`` class to build a model.
 However, working with other models is similar.

 Create and Train a Model
 ------------------------